You are viewing a story from harrypotterfanfiction.com

 His breath caught as he recalled the spark in her eyes when she smiled at him.
-"And she would have a way about her that draws me up from the depths... and pulls me into the light, making my life not so dark.
+"And she would have a way about her that draws me up from the depths... making my life not so dark.
 And being around her would make me want to be better than I am."

 Coming out of his daydream, he added, "You see?
 I don’t need women to make me happy, Goyle.
 I only need one.
 Even with all the experience I have, I still crave the same thing you do."